NetSuite Logo

 NetSuite Emblem

-The emblem uses a typeface of two types and in the same word.
+The emblem uses two typefaces within the same word.
 The “Net” part is in a font matching the Indian Type Foundry’s Touche Bold.
-At the same time, the second fragment (“Suite”) was written by Supra Mezzo Normal developed by Wiescher-Design studio.
+At the same time, the second fragment (“Suite”) was written by Supra Mezzo Normal and developed by Wiescher-Design studio.
 Its only difference from the original is the narrower “U.”

-Since this is a business service aimed at concentration and seriousness, its colors are appropriate – calm.
+Since this is a business service aimed at concentration and seriousness, its colors are appropriately calm.
 The corporate range includes blue, light blue, and black.